Democrats launch probe of Trump's firing of State Department watchdog

 Republican Senator Chuck Grassley said in a statement that citing “a general lack of confidence simply is not sufficient detail to satisfy Congress.”

-Reporting by Susan Heavey and Jeff Mason in Washington; Additional reporting by Kanishka Singh in Bengaluru; Editing by Leslie Adler
+Reporting by Susan Heavey, Jeff Mason and Joel Schectman in Washington; Additional reporting by Kanishka Singh in Bengaluru; Editing by Leslie Adler and David Gregorio